The Cameronians (Scottish Rifles)

 Paintings and artwork

-These include a number of albums containing sketches and paintings by Henry Hope Crealock, a noted writer and painter who was an officer in the 90th Perthshire Light Infantry (which later became The Cameronians (Scottish Rifles)) in the late 1800s.
-We have a fine set of watercolours showing the 6th Battalion during their training and subsequent actions in Holland during the Second World War.
+These include a number of albums containing sketches and paintings by Henry Hope Crealock, a noted writer and painter who was an officer in the 90th Perthshire Light Infantry (later to become The Cameronians (Scottish Rifles)) in the late 1800s.
+A beautiful set of watercolours shows the 6th Battalion during training and subsequent actions in Holland during the Second World War.

 Diaries and archival material

-We are very fortunate to have a number of personal diaries belonging to Field Marshal Wolseley, Britain's most famous Victorian general, and a former officer of the 90th Perthshire Light Infantry (which later became The Cameronians (Scottish Rifles)).
-We have a number of diaries and accounts from officers and men who served with the regiment in various different conflicts and campaigns.
+We are very fortunate to have personal diaries belonging to Field Marshal Wolseley, Britain's most famous Victorian general, and a former officer of the 90th Perthshire Light Infantry (later to become The Cameronians (Scottish Rifles)).
+We also hold a number of diaries and accounts from officers and men who served with the regiment in various different conflicts and campaigns.